Lunula (amulet)

-A lunula (pl. lunulae) was a crescent moon shaped pendant worn by girls in ancient Rome.
-Girls ideally wore them as an apotropaic amulet, the equivalent of the boy's bulla.
-In the popular belief the Romans wore amulets usually as a talisman, to protect themselves against evil forces, demons and sorcery, but especially against the evil eye.
-Lunulae were common throughout the entire Mediterranean region while their male counterpart, the bulla, was most popular in Italy.
+A lunula (pl. lunulae) was a crescent moon-shaped pendant worn by girls in ancient Rome.
+Girls typically wore them as an apotropaic amulet, the equivalent of the boy's bulla.
+Romans wore amulets usually as a talisman, to protect themselves against evil forces, demons, and sorcery, but especially against the evil eye.
+Isidore of Seville provided an explicit definition: "Lunulae are female ornaments in the likeness of the moon, little hanging gold bullae."
+Lunulae were common throughout the entire Mediterranean region, while their male counterpart, the bulla, was most popular in Italy.
 In Plautus' play, Epidicus asks the young girl Telestis: "Don't you remember my bringing you a gold lunula on your birthday, and a little gold ring for your finger?"
-An explicit definition is provided by Isidore of Seville: "Lunulae are female ornaments in the likeness of the moon, little hanging gold bullae."
 But in Plautus' play Rudens, Palaestra says her father gave her a golden bulla on the day of her birth.